 Workout a schedule where you’re studying daily 2 hours if possible.
 If you’re single, go out less, if you’re in a relationship, send her postcards.
 Oh yeah, and 4-6 hours of studying each Saturday… AND Sunday.

-If it helps, remember that you will likely be taking many more tests in your life, so embrace this shit, it’s gonna be a lifestyle .
+If it helps, remember that you will likely be taking many more tests in your life, so embrace it, it’s gonna be a lifestyle .

 Free Pro-Tip: if you have a 9-5 desk job, wait till everyone has gone, pop those books open at your desk, and study like mad.
 Then when you’re packing up to go home, send a work-related email to your boss, the timestamp, if nothing else, will buy you the brownie points you’ll need to cash in when looking for reference letters.
 You’re welcome.